Open Source Script

 Troubleshooting

-- Review the error messages in the console for clues on what might have gone wrong.
+- Review the error messages in the console to diagnose the problem.